 The sacroiliac joint (SIJ) or SI joint is a large force transmission joint at the base of the spine.
 The sacroiliac joints carry the body weight from the spine above through to the pelvis and hips.
 Significant disagreement exists as to how important the sacroiliac joints are in back injuries and lower back pain.
+It is not clear that the sacroiliac joint is a source of significant pain and many physiotherapists do not think it is worth treating on its own as a pain source.

 Anatomy of the Sacroiliac Joint